4 exercises to become good at dodging punches

 To reply to this beginner’s need, 6 Dragons Kung Fu dedicates a part of the initial education of the student to the development of a “natural” combat system, functional to the gradual and reasoned learning of the subsequent technical baggage (read /// Subscribe (it's free!) or Login to see this content ///).

-A good exercises sequence to improve rapidly
+A good exercise sequence to improve rapidly

 A note by Master Kongling – Beyond the choreographic beauty of a cyclical movement (and its effectiveness in refining the quality of our moves), a practitioner should not be trained as a circus animal (eg. at stimulus A, always reply with B).
 A fighter finds his / her excellence in broken paces, quick reasoning, tactical reactivity, adaptability and unpredictability (something in a certain way “similar” to dyslexia).
 All those fancy mechanized tricks work only against low-level opponents (and in some cases do not work at all).
 It is necessary to work, as much as possible, on situations whose dynamics are dictated by factors that are difficult to refer to loops that are always the same (read also Same exercises, different execution).

-As we always say, the only way to learn how to fight, is to fight but if for a beginner is too early to start with sparring, it is absolutely safe and functional to practice (again, after having seen the technique) with these exercises.
+As we always say, the only way to learn how to fight, is to fight but if for a beginner is too early to start sparring, it is absolutely safe and functional to practice (again, after having seen the technique) with these exercises.

 Exercise 1 – Understand the dynamics

-There is nothing better than a moving target that can enter our guard and that bounces in an unexpected way to learn what does it means to dodge:
+There is nothing better than a moving target that can enter our guard and that bounces in an unexpected way to learn what it means to dodge:

 Exercise 2 – The “U” motion